Planetary (rapper): Blood Brothers, God's Fury and AOTP (2005-2010)

 Planetary along with Crypt released Blood Brothers.
 Their third album which was released on September 5, 2006, by Babygrande Records.
 The album features guest appearances from Vinnie Paz of Jedi Mind Tricks, Sheek Louch and Royce da 5'9".
 The album's lead single is "Street Massacre" b/w "U Don't Like Me".

 During this time Vinnie Paz added Planetary to the Army of the Pharaohs roster.
 A start of numerous releases for Planetary for the hip hop supergroup.The Torture Papers is the debut album by Army of the Pharaohs, released March 21, 2006, on Babygrande Records.
 The album also features Vinnie Paz, Chief Kamachi, 7L & Esoteric, Virtuoso and Bahamadia.
 Virtuoso and Bahamadia later split from the group, which now consists of Paz, Kamachi, 7L & Esoteric, Apathy, Crypt the Warchild, King Syze, Reef the Lost Cauze, Des Devious, Celph Titled and Faez One.
 An Army of the Pharaohs collaboration album was rumored to be in the works for years, but was often delayed due to separate projects and internal problems, however a mixtape titled After Torture There's Pain was released in 2007.
 Ritual of Battle the second studio album by AOTP was released on September 25, 2007.

 OuterSpaces' fourth release God's Fury, was released on September 30, 2008, by Babygrande Records.
 The album features collaborations by Jedi Mind Tricks member Vinnie Paz, Sick Jacken & Cynic of Psycho Realm, and fellow A.O.T.P. members Doap Nixon, Reef The Lost Cauze, Des Devious, King Syze, Celph Titled, and Chief Kamachi.

 My Brothers Keeper and Lost in Space (2011-2015)

-My Brothers Keeper is the fourth studio album from underground hip hop duo OuterSpace, released on August 23, 2011, by Enemy Soil.
+My Brother's Keeper was the fourth studio album from underground hip hop duo OuterSpace, released on August 23, 2011, by Enemy Soil.
 The album features collaborations by Vinnie Paz, Ill Bill, Doap Nixon, Apathy, Blacastan, Esoteric, Sick Jacken, King Syze and Zilla.